Wednesday, January 23, 20193:00 pm-7:00 pmWalter E. Washington Convention Center, Washington, DC, Ballroom A

 The Recognition Ceremony for Clinical Specialists is the opening event at APTA's Combined Sections Meeting (CSM).
 The Ceremony recognizes newly certified and recertified clinical specialists in the 8 approved areas of board certification.
 The ceremony consists of an opening remarks speaker, a presentation by the ABPTS Chair and APTA President, along with a formal acknowledgement and recognition of all newly certified and recertified specialists in attendance.
 Family and guests of honorees are also welcome to attend.
-The ninety minute ceremony is followed by a reception.
+The sixty minute ceremony is followed by a reception.

 New specialists and their guest(s) are not required to register for the conference in order to attend the ceremony.